Libensemble/libensemble/docs/FAQ.rst

 ``sudo codesign --force --deep --sign - /path/to/application.app`` on our executables, then confirming the next alerts for the executable and ``mpiexec.hydra``.

-**Frozen PETSc installation following a failed wheel build with** ``pip install petsc petsc4py``

-Following a failed wheel build for PETSc, the installation process may freeze when attempting to configure PETSc with the local Fortran compiler if it doesn't exist.
-Run the above command again after disabling Fortran configuring with ``export PETSC_CONFIGURE_OPTIONS="--with-fc=0"``.
-The wheel build will still fail, but PETSc and petsc4py should still install successfully via ``setup.py`` after some time.